sbarthelemy/arboris-python/doc/devel.rst

 ...for the simulation
 ---------------------

 All the program is written in python2.6.
 See Python26Doc_ (or Python26LocalDoc_) and start with the tutorial.
 We also use numpy.
 See NumpyDoc_.
 Numpy supports n-dimensionnal arrays (class :class:`numpy.ndarray`) and matrices (built with `numpy.matrix`) which are 2-d matrices with special behavior, similar to the matlab one.
-In pyarboris we never uses matrices.
+In arboris-python we never uses matrices.

 .. _Python26Doc:
   http://docs.python.org/